Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 * `Head*`: all **GameObjects** that have names beginning with "Head".
 * `*Head*`: all **GameObjects** that contain the string "Head" anywhere in their names.

-Limitation
+Limitations
-E*v*t: only single inner wildcard is supported
+* E*v*t: only single inner wildcard is supported
-*E*t*: can't be used together with beginning or ending wildcard
+* *E*t*: can't be used together with beginning or ending wildcard

 Note that a name filter will look for matching **GameObjects** in the current applicable set.
 Initially, the current applicable set is global,